WillLam-852/Integrated-Wellness-Platform-For-Elderly/README.md

 ## Sign in to the Platform

-Both the username and password for testing are `admin`.
+The username and password for testing are as following:
+- Username: `admin`
+- Password: `admin`

 ## Troubleshooting